betterscientificsoftware/bssw.io/Articles/Blog/2020-03-software-communities.md

 geophysics, astrophysics, and applied mathematics.
 I quickly realized, however, that this cannot be a exhaustive compendium, only a collection of working examples.
-Some preliminary results are posted online at https://gassmoeller.github.io/BSSC/ , and the remaining results of my work will be uploaded within this month.
+Some preliminary results are posted online at https://gassmoeller.github.io/BSSC/, and the remaining results of my work will be uploaded within this month.
-In this blog post I want to discuss some of the main findings, to provoke ideas and spark a conversation about what other practices might improve software communities.
+In this blog post I want to discuss some of the main findings, to stimulate ideas and spark a conversation about what other practices might improve software communities.

 ### Community atmosphere

 <img src='https://github.com/github/opensource.guide/blob/master/assets/images/illos/building.svg' class='page lightbox' />[A successful community software project requires a thriving community.
 Image based on github.com/github/opensource.guide used under the CC-BY-4.0 (https://creativecommons.org/licenses/by/4.0/) license.]

-A consistent topic during my interviews was that maintainers attribute some part of the success of their project to the welcoming atmosphere for new and returning contributors.
-Users choose their software because it solves a problem, but they contribute back because they like interacting with its community.
+A consistent theme during my interviews was that maintainers attribute some part of the success of their project to the welcoming atmosphere for new and returning contributors.
+Users choose their software because it solves a problem, but they contribute back because they like interacting with the project community.
 But what exactly creates a welcoming community?
-It would be easy to assume that the most friendly and least critical responses invite the most contributions, however that is not sufficient.
-First, a [Mozilla study](https://docs.google.com/presentation/d/1hsJLv1ieSqtXBzd5YZusY-mB8e1VJzaeOmh8Q4VeMio/edit#slide=id.g43d857af8_0177) found that response time is one of the most important factors in retaining contributors.
-Contributors who received feedback within 48 hours “have an exceptionally high rate of returning”, while “Contributors who wait longer than 7 days for code review on their first bug have virtually zero percent likelihood of returning”.
+It would be easy to assume that the most friendly and least critical responses invite the most contributions.
+That is not sufficient, however.
+Indeed, a [Mozilla study](https://docs.google.com/presentation/d/1hsJLv1ieSqtXBzd5YZusY-mB8e1VJzaeOmh8Q4VeMio/edit#slide=id.g43d857af8_0177) found that response time is one of the most important factors in retaining contributors.
+Contributors who received feedback within 48 hours “have an exceptionally high rate of returning,” whereas “Ccntributors who wait longer than 7 days for code review on their first bug have virtually zero percent likelihood of returning.”
 This result was supported by anecdotal evidence in my interviews.
-Additionally, while a timely and friendly response is necessary, many projects emphasized that a detailed and critical (but supportive) response is just as important.
-Holding contributors to a high standard improves the quality of the software, and increases the credit and satisfaction of getting your feature merged.
+Additionally, while a timely and friendly response is necessary, many projects emphasized that a detailed and critical, but supportive, response is just as important.
+Holding contributors to a high standard improves the quality of the software and increases the credit and satisfaction of getting one's feature merged.
 Of course it is still important to recognize the abilities of the individual contributor and provide feedback at the appropriate level, but a friendly link to a set of coding guidelines is much less intimidating than a harsh or even personally insulting criticism of coding style.
-For all aspects of community atmosphere maintainers need to [lead by example](https://bssw.io/blog_posts/leading-a-scientific-software-project-it-s-all-personal), in particular because their responses to one person will usually be watched by a much larger group of potential future contributors.
+For all aspects of community atmosphere, maintainers need to [lead by example](https://bssw.io/blog_posts/leading-a-scientific-software-project-it-s-all-personal), in particular because their responses to one person will usually be watched by a much larger group of potential future contributors.